divegeek/memorable-numbers/README.md

-First, credit where credit is due: This little project was sparked by the XKCD commit on password security (http://xkcd.com/936/).
+First, credit where credit is due: This little project was sparked by the XKCD comic on password security (http://xkcd.com/936/).

 The comic is about the amount of entropy contained in a passphrase of a few short, common, memorable words.
 In the comic, the idea is to